 We always need help with phone calls and childcare during support groups offered through the Family Support & Prevention Services.
 To learn more about volunteering, visit our volunteering page.

 FOR MORE INFORMATION

-For more information on our Family Support & Prevention Services, contact Mary Kate Locke, Director of Family Support & Prevention Services at (203) 523-5754 or email firstname.lastname@example.org.
+For more information on our Family Support & Prevention Services, contact Mary Kate Locke, Director of Adoption & Prevention Services at (203) 523-5754 or email firstname.lastname@example.org.